 My primary review is: Get the Forcite helmet if you’re an early adopter, or paying beta tester, who isn’t expecting something perfect.
 For everyone else who wants to pay A$1100 (about US$900) for something and expects everything promised to work — this isn’t for you.

 Basically — the Forcite helmet is a work in progress.
-Join if you’re keen to be part of group testing R&D.
+Join the process and buy one if you’re keen to be part of group testing R&D.

 What is the Forcite helmet?